Skip to main content

 Marital Property vs. Separate Property: The Basics

 In a divorce, courts often divide marital property and separate property.
 Marital properties are those that the married couple acquired during marriage.
-Separate property, on the other hand, are those property acquired before or outside of marriage.
+Separate property, on the other hand, is property acquired before or outside of marriage.

 The way marital property is divided during the divorce process depends on the laws of your state.
 However, remember that a handful of states use the community property approach (generally, a 50/50 split).
 All other property is considered separate property.
 This means it belongs to just one of the parties in a marriage.
 When a couple gets divorced, separate property is not subject to division.